abdulrahim2002/Space-Shooter-AI/README.md

-# Space-Shooter-AI
+# Space Shooter type game

-Building an AI agent using reinforcement learning to play the game space shooter.
+## Download and run the exe file. to play